jpravetz/node-datatable/README.md

 Server-side processor for the JQuery Datatable plug-in.

-This initial checkin is not ready for public use.

 The node-datatable module provides backend SQL query generation and result parsing to support [datatable](http://datatables.net/usage/server-side) server-side processing for SQL databases.
 This module does not connect nor query a database, instead leaving this task to the calling application.